dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

      Allocates space within a layout for its children.
-During the space allocation pass, a composite pane arranges its children within the available space and allocates space to them according to their space requirements and its own composition rules by calling *allocate-space* on each of the child panes.
+During the space allocation pass, a composite pane arranges its children within the available space and allocates space to them according to their space requirements and its own composition rules by calling :gf:`allocate-space` on each of the child panes.
 For example, :class:`<column-layout>` arranges all its children in a vertical column.
 The *width* and *height* arguments are the width and height of *pane* in device units, that is, pixels.
 These